 Because civil divorce is, basically, just a tax document.
 It doesn’t actually change your marital status in the eyes of God and therefore, you are still married as far as God is concerned.
 The state cannot speak for God , or claim to undo what God has done.
 Unless something, on the day of the wedding (as explained above under questions 1&2 above), prevented God from creating a valid marriage at your ceremony, then you are still married in the eyes of God even after a divorce.
 That is also why dating or attempting to get married after a divorce without the benefit of an annulment is considered the sin of adultery.
 Despite what the state may claim, you are still married in the eyes of God.

 That’s why the annulment process investigates whether something was going on at the time of the wedding that would have prevented God from joining this man and this woman together in Holy Matrimony.
 There are many reasons why this could have happened.
-A tribunal looks at all the possibilities so that the couple can understand what may have gone wrong and–assuming an annulment is granted–gives the man and woman a chance to correct those problems so that any future marriage (between them or with other potential spouses) would be valid in God’s eyes.
+A tribunal looks at all the possibilities so that the couple can understand what may have gone wrong and–assuming an annulment is granted–gives the man and woman a chance to correct those problems so that any future marriage (between them or with other potential spouses) would be valid in God’s eyes.5.
+If the Church doesn’t grant an annulment, does that mean I’m stuck with my spouse for life?

 A valid marriage is for life.
 If the Church does not find grounds for an annulment, you are still married in the eyes of God to your spouse regardless of the possible changes in your tax status or place of residence brought on by a civil divorce.